eggegg31415/nphard_2020_fall/hw1/test/README.md

-# NP Project1 Demo Script (beta)
+# NP Project1 Demo Script

-### Important information:
-1. This is a sample demo scipt.
-It is just a sample, the final one might be different.

-2. The test cases in this directory are from 2016, the ones used for this year will be different.

 ### This directory contains the following
 - demo.sh:
     - Usage: `./demo.sh [npshell_path]`
     - demo.sh does the following:
-    1. Contruct the working directory (work_template and work_dir)
+    1. Construct the working directory (work_template and work_dir)
     2. Compile the commands (noop, removetag...) and place them into bin/ inside the working directory
     3. Copy cat and ls into bin/ inside the working directory
     4. Run the npshell inside work_dir